 The annual data publication from the Illinois Corn Precision Conservation Management program (PCM) highlights trends and goes deep into the practices that distinguish the top 25% most profitable farms within the program.
 PCM is a program of the Illinois Corn Growers Organization that helps farmers adopt conservation practices that are both financially and environmentally beneficial, assessing tillage, cover crops and nutrient management.

-“We work with farmers to help pull in their management data on a pass-by-pass basis and pull this into our platform and break this down from an economic standpoint and a sustainability standpoint," said Greg Goodwin, Director of the Precision Conservation Management Program.
+“We work with farmers to help pull in their management data on a pass-by-pass basis and pull this into our platform and break this down from an economic standpoint and a sustainability standpoint," says Greg Goodwin, director of the Precision Conservation Management Program.
 “We work to provide agronomy resources and expertise to help them understand any questions they may have related to making a practice change or things of that nature, or connect them to expertise when we aren't confident we're the right resource for them.”

-The data from 2015-23 reveals the impact of different tillage methods on yields and cost.
-The report focuses on farmers using no-till, one tillage pass, two tillage passes and strip-till in east central Illinois.
+Gary Schnitkey, an agricultural and consumer economics professor at the University of Illinois at Urbana-Champaign, says data from 2015-23 reveals the impact of different tillage methods on yields and cost.
+The report focuses on farmers using no-till, 1 tillage pass, 2 tillage passes and strip-till in east central Illinois.

-One thing to note is 2021 and 2022 were profitable years,” said Schnitkey.
+"One thing to note is 2021 and 2022 were profitable years,” Schnitkey says.
 “Those were the years of those high prices due to a number of factors.
-But the Ukraine conflict was one of those things that spiked those up.
-And now in 2023 we're sort of back to normal, we're back to levels that we were beforehand.”
+The Ukraine conflict was one of those things that spiked those up.
+In 2023, we were sort of back to normal.”

 No-Till ROI

-From 2015 to 2023, no-till yielded an average of 219 bushels per acre, generating $944 per acre in revenue, with $432 per acre in direct costs and $108 per acre in power costs.
+From 2015-23, no-till yielded an average of 219 bushels per acre, generating $944 per acre in revenue, with $432 per acre in direct costs and $108 per acre in power costs.

 Total non-land costs were $584 per acre, resulting in an operator and land return of $360.
-In contrast, the one-pass system had higher direct costs at $437, with $116 in power costs and total non-land costs of $587, leading to an operator and land return of $365.
+In contrast, the 1-pass system had higher direct costs at $437, with $116 in power costs and total non-land costs of $587, leading to an operator and land return of $365.
 The $360 land return in no-till was $5 lower than the 1-pass land return of $365.

 The chart below shows what happened as tillage increased in corn from 2015-2023.
-As the tillage in corn increased, the non-land costs increased by at least $10 as well and operator and land return decreased nearly every time.
+As the tillage in corn increased, the non-land costs increased by at least $10 as well, and operator and land return decreased nearly every time.

 Schnitkey and the University of Illinois found the power costs by having every pass made across the system or across the field as they do a PCM, then multiplying the pass by the machinery cost that the university estimates.